Mormacill/UbuntuXfceVnc/README.md

 `fr_FR.UTF-8`

 Since version updates of Ubuntu 18.04 somehow languages doesn´t work consistently anymore, just partial.
 In former versions it worked with full translation.
 It´s your choice to use the Desktop with full-english or partial translated.
+It is recommented to use default en_US.UTF-8 value.

 ## Build the Container